 It’s fairly obvious that jotting things down can help you remember them.
 From shopping lists to diaries, people have used writing as a memory aid since the dawn of written language.
-But can journaling improve your memory on a larger scale?
+But can journaling actually help improve your memory on a larger scale?

 The evidence says yes.
 Journaling has many positive effects on your mental health and functioning, including improved memory.
 Of course, just writing things down does not make you a memory champion, but there are definitely some benefits to reap if you know how to journal.